Your cart

 • Cover: Woven fabric with simple quilt pattern

-• Motion isolation: Moderate; some movement noticeable yet not extreme
+• Motion isolation: some motion carries

 Review Score